 For every inch that your head strays from its natural position, you put an extra 20-30 pounds of pressure on your neck (according to Rene Cailliet, MD, former Director of the Department of Physical Medicine and Rehabilitation at the University of Southern California).

 While you sit, don’t slouch.
 Sit with a straight back and keep your head squarely above your shoulders.
 If you sit for an extended period of time, be sure to get up and walk around for a while.
 Develop healthy habits such as stretching your entire body every day.

 Benefits of Chiropractic Care for Seniors and Medicare Eligibles

-Many people may not want to take prescription drugs for headache relief, and they may want to pursue an approach that doesn’t require pharmaceuticals.
+Many people may not want to take prescription drugs for headache relief, and they may want to pursue an approach that doesn’t require an abundance of OTC meds either.
 Many studies suggest that chiropractic care helps treat both tension and migraine headaches.

 Lower Back Pain

 Chiropractic treatment may be a cost-effective approach to successfully treating lower back pain.
 Some patients may find that spinal manipulation is more effective for providing pain relief in the long term.

 If your doctor recommends chiropractic care for your lower back pain, then it may be a viable option for relieving pain symptoms.